OWASP/CheatSheetSeries/cheatsheets/HTTP_Headers_Cheat_Sheet.md

 ### Expect-CT

-The `Expect-CT` header lets sites opt-in to reporting and/or enforcement of Certificate Transparency requirements, to prevent the use of misissued certificates for that site from going unnoticed.
+The `Expect-CT` header lets sites opt-in to reporting of Certificate Transparency (CT) requirements.
+Given that mainstream clients now require CT qualification, the only remaining value is reporting such occurrences to the nominated report-uri value in the header.
+The header is now less about enforcement and more about detection/reporting.

 #### Recommendation